How to Check if User is Logged In WordPress (PHP Function)

 }

-In addition to using is_user_logged_in() in your theme and functions.php you can also include this in a custom WordPress plugin for the same effect.
+In addition to using is_user_logged_in() in your theme and functions.php, you can include it in a custom WordPress plugin for the same effect.

 Andy Feliciotti